Dismissal (cricket): Law 32: Bowled

-If a bowler's legitimate (i.e. not a No-ball) delivery hits the wicket and puts it down, the striker (the batsman facing the bowler) is out.
-The ball can either have struck the stumps directly, or have been deflected off the bat or body of the batsman.
-However, the batsman is not Bowled if the ball is touched by any other player or umpire before hitting the stumps.
+If a bowler's legitimate (i.e. not a No-ball) delivery hits the wicket and puts it down, the striker (the batter facing the bowler) is out.
+The ball can either have struck the stumps directly, or have been deflected off the bat or body of the batter.
+However, the batter is not Bowled if the ball is touched by any other player or umpire before hitting the stumps.

 Bowled takes precedence over all other methods of dismissal.
-What this means is, if a batsman could be given out both Bowled and also for another reason, then the other reason is disregarded, and the batsman is out Bowled.
+What this means is, if a batter could be given out both Bowled and also for another reason, then the other reason is disregarded, and the batter is out Bowled.

 Between 1877 and 2012, this method accounted for 21.4% of all Test match dismissals.

 Law 33: Caught

-If the batsman hits the ball, from a legitimate delivery (i.e. not a No-Ball), with the bat (or with the glove when the glove is in contact with the bat) and the ball is caught by the bowler or a fielder before it hits the ground, then the striker is out.
+If the batter hits the ball, from a legitimate delivery (i.e. not a No-Ball), with the bat (or with the glove when the glove is in contact with the bat) and the ball is caught by the bowler or a fielder before it hits the ground, then the striker is out.

 "Caught behind" (an unofficial term) indicates that a player was caught by the wicket-keeper, or less commonly by the slips.
-"Caught and bowled" indicates the player who bowled the ball also took the catch.
+"Caught and bowled" indicates the bowler also took the catch.

 Caught takes precedence over all other methods of dismissal except Bowled.
-What this means is, if a batsman could be given out both Caught and also for another reason (except Bowled), then the other reason is disregarded, and the batsman is out Caught.
+What this means is, if a batter could be given out both Caught and also for another reason (except Bowled), then the other reason is disregarded, and the batter is out Caught.

 Between 1877 and 2012, this method accounted for 56.9% of all Test match dismissals, with 40.6% caught by fielders, and 16.3% caught by the wicket-keeper.

 Law 36: Leg before wicket (lbw)

-If a bowler's legitimate (i.e., not a No-ball) delivery strikes any part of the batsman (not necessarily the leg), without first touching the bat (or glove holding the bat), and, in the umpire's judgement, the ball would have hit the wicket but for this interception, then the striker is out.
-There are also further criteria that must be met, including where the ball pitched, whether the ball hit the batsman in line with the wickets, and whether the batsman was attempting to hit the ball, and these have changed over time.
+If a bowler's legitimate (i.e., not a No-ball) delivery strikes any part of the batter (not necessarily the leg), without first touching the bat (or glove holding the bat), and, in the umpire's judgement, the ball would have hit the wicket but for this interception, then the striker is out.
+There are also further criteria that must be met, including where the ball pitched, whether the ball hit the batter in line with the wickets, and whether the batter was attempting to hit the ball, and these have changed over time.

 Between 1877 and 2012, this method accounted for 14.3% of all Test match dismissals.